storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - Patches will NOT be accepted on this plugin version due to some possible licensing issues.
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evcore-free-dependencies` (with sqlite3 and Android-evcore-native-driver dependencies) from npm.
-- This plugin version will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
-- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
-(XXX TODO Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin version due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
+- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.0.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it may be necessary to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
 - The iOS database location is now mandatory, as documented below.
+- This plugin version branch includes the following extra features on TBD Android ONLY:
+  - TBD NOT TESTED in this plugin version: BASE64 integrated from <https://github.com/brodybits/sqlite3-base64>, using <https://github.com/brodybits/libb64-encode> (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)
+  - REGEXP using <https://github.com/brodybits/sqlite3-regexp-cached> (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin, public domain)
 - SQLite version `3.15.2` included with the following compile-time options:
   - `SQLITE_THREADSAFE=2` (all platforms in this plugin version)
   - `SQLITE_LOCKING_STYLE=1` on iOS/macOS ONLY